 Meet our Chef Proprietor.
 Until recently, Bruce R. Barnes was the senior executive Chef at the World Bank in Washington, D.C., a top account for his company Restaurant Associates where he oversaw daily food service for over 6,000 guests, including royalty and heads of state.
 Over 14 years, he earned top chef status at Restaurant Associates where he led accounts at renowned cultural institutions and top corporations in New York City and Washington, DC, and winning the “Chef of the Year” title in 2012.
 He has often been a guest chef at high-profile events, including D.C.
 Cultural Tourism’s Embassy Chefs’ Challenge; on “Good Morning America,” he won the Polar Bear Chef’s Challenge in 2003.
 In the 1990s, he owned the popular Harvest and Universal Grill restaurants in NYC’s East Village.
 During Harvest’s heyday, Velvet Underground leader and solo artist Lou Reed closed Harvest for private Thanksgiving dinners with his wife Laurie Anderson.
 Bruce gained his early culinary training from chefs in Provincetown, Mass., and NYC.
 He has regularly worked with food stylists and developed a cookbook for the Mitsitam Café at the National Museum of the American Indian.

 We do not serve dinner on Christmas Eve or Christmas Day so our staff may enjoy that time with their families; however, inn guests are welcome to a wonderful Christmas Day Breakfast with our family.
-We are also closed for dinner on Superbowl Sunday and most Monday and Tuesday evenings (a reservation for at least 6 will open the doors for on these nights).
+We are also closed for dinner on Superbowl Sunday unless a reservation for at least 6 guests is made.

 Reservations for Dining: Call 603-428-3281 or 1-800-531-0330